Robert J. Sampson

-Robert J. Sampson (born July 9, 1956, in Utica, New York) is the Henry Ford II Professor of the Social Sciences at Harvard University and Director of the Social Sciences Program at the Radcliffe Institute for Advanced Study.
+Robert J. Sampson (born July 9, 1956, in Utica, New York) is the Woodford L. and Ann A. Flowers University Professor at Harvard University and Director of the Social Sciences Program at the Radcliffe Institute for Advanced Study.
 From 2005 through 2010, Sampson served as the Chair of the Department of Sociology at Harvard.
 In 2011–2012, he was elected as the President of the American Society of Criminology.

 Education

 Sampson received his Bachelor of Arts degree in sociology from the University at Buffalo, SUNY in 1977.
 He then went on to receive a Doctor of Philosophy degree in Criminal Justice from University at Albany, SUNY in 1983.

 Career

 Sampson taught at the University of Illinois at Urbana-Champaign from 1984 to 1991 before moving to the University of Chicago where he taught in the Department of Sociology from 1991 to 2003.
 As of 1994, Sampson became scientific director of the Project on Human Development in Chicago Neighborhoods (PHDCN).

 Sampson was a senior research fellow at the American Bar Foundation from 1994 to 2002.
 For the 1997–1998 and 2002–2003 academic years he was a fellow at the Center for Advanced Study in the Behavioral Sciences in Stanford, California.

 In 2003, Sampson joined Harvard University where he became the Henry Ford II Professor of the Social Sciences.
 He also became the Founding Director of the Boston Area Research Initiative.

 Sampson was elected as a fellow of the American Academy of Arts and Sciences in 2005 and a member of the National Academy of Sciences in 2006.
 He was a founding co-editor of the journal the Annual Review of Criminology.